richard-ui/b_fitness_store/README.md

   are bright so that the user can follow them easier.

 2. Typography
-- The 'Lucida Bright' font is the main font used throughout the website with Times and Serif as the fallback fonts in case for any reason the font is not supported by the browser.
+- The 'ubuntu' font is the main font used throughout the website with Sans-Serif as the fallback font in case for any reason the font is not supported by the browser.

 # Wireframes